-Prep it tonight, bake it tomorrow and enjoy a warm, hearty breakfast without the morning hassle
+Prep tonight.
+Bake tomorrow.
+Enjoy a warm, hearty breakfast without the morning hassle.

 Cozy & Delicious!

 My son loves Breakfast.
 And he loves a big breakfast, every day.
 But in the morning, we are trying to race out of the house for school and some of us may or may not hit the snooze button a few too many times, so time is usually of the essence.
 Overnight French Toast saves the day at least one morning a week.

 The concept is simple: in the evening, you actually whisk together the french toast mixture and soak the french toast.
 Place it it in the refrigerator overnight, then bake it the next day!
 It’s perfect for busy mornings because it cuts out steps and mess, and allows us to get ready and prep for the day while the french toast bakes.
 And my son still gets a warm, yummy breakfast!

 I’ve also made it in the morning, then baked after school so that my son could have a hearty “snack” if he has a busy afternoon…. the concept is that you can prep ahead, and it bakes up well!